criyle/go-sandbox/README.md

 # go-sandbox

-Original goal is to reimplement [uoj-judger/run_program](https://github.com/vfleaking/uoj) in GO language using [libseccomp](https://github.com/pkg/seccomp/libseccomp-golang).
-As technology grows, it also implements new technologies including Linux namespace & cgroup.
+Original goal was to reimplement [uoj-judger/run_program](https://github.com/vfleaking/uoj) in GO language using [libseccomp](https://github.com/pkg/seccomp/libseccomp-golang).
+As technology grows, it also implements new technologies including Linux namespace and cgroup.

 ## Install